WWIIWWIIWW/kth/README.md

 ------------
 ``kth`` contains some packages we build at KTH, Royal Institute of Technology, Sweden for multiple purpose tasks.
 We will constantly update sub-packages contained in it.

-1. cantera collections for flame calculations.
+1. canteraKTH: collections for flame calculations.

-2. keyfi collections for dimensional reduction task and combustion visualization - also see [keyfi](https://github.com/marrov/keyfi)
+2. keyfi: collections for dimensional reduction task and combustion visualization - also see [keyfi](https://github.com/marrov/keyfi)

-3. NN collections for building all kinds of neural network.
+3. NN: collections for building all kinds of neural network.

+4. POD: snapshot POD including pre- and post-processing tools. (contact author if compilation fails because environment.yml is not updated yet.)
 ## Author
 ------------
 [Kai Zhang, KTH, Royal Institute of Technology, Sweden](https://scholar.google.com/citations?user=lfUyemMAAAAJ&hl=en) - Google Scholar